wp-plugins/bmlt-wordpress-satellite-plugin/readme.txt

 18. The Distance Units Popup (Admin Screen)

 == Changelog ==
+= 2.1.27 =
+* March 28, 2012
+* Added an alert to the new map search, if no meetings were found (originally gave no feedback).

 = 2.1.26 =
 * December 31, 2011
 * Added the ability to localize the plugin.